Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Finite Representation and its Limits

 \begin{theoremrep} No encoding can represent every theory of a compendious logic. \end{theoremrep} \begin{inlineproof}[Proof Sketch] We show that, since compendious logics are Tarskian, Boolean and non-finitary, there exist infinitely many CCTs.
 From \prop{Discerning}, it follows that there exist uncountably many theories in the logic.
 However, an encoding can represent only countably many theories. \end{inlineproof} \begin{proof} Since compendious logics are non-finitary, they have infinitely many theories.
 As the logic is Boolean and Tarskian, every theory can be described as a (possibly infinite) intersection of CCTs.
 Thus, there must be infinitely many CCTs.
 From \prop{Discerning}, it follows that intersections of different sets of CCTs always yield different theories.
 As the powerset of the infinite set $\CCT$ is uncountable, we conclude that there exist uncountably many theories in the logic.
 However, an encoding can represent only countably many theories. \end{proof}

-As the set of all theories cannot be represented finitely, only some subsets of theories can be used to express the epistemic states of an agent.
+As not every theory can be finitely represented, only some subsets of theories can be used to express the epistemic states of an agent.
 We call a subset $\exc$ of theories an \emph{excerpt} of the logic.
 Each encoding induces an excerpt.